Back (horse): Back conformation

 There are two primary flaws in back conformation, a "too-straight" or "roach" back and its opposite, a too low or "swayback" (lordosis).
 Horses may also have "well-sprung" ribs or be too narrow, called "slab-sided."
 A horse may also have very high bony withers, which is not generally a flaw, though they can make a saddle hard to fit.
 Too low withers, called "mutton withers," can make it difficult to keep a saddle on without rolling or slipping, and may be correlated to a shorter stride.

 A roach back is less common, but is characterized by a back that has insufficient curvature.
 Such animals will have difficulty with flexion and are often rough-gaited.
 Conformational defects such as straight shoulders often are correlated with a roach back.

 When the span of the back dips excessively in the center, a condition known as lordosis, it is called swaybacked (other names include saddle-backed, hollow-backed, low in the back, "soft" in the back, or down in the back).
 It is a common back condition, particularly in older horses, and in general an undesirable conformation trait.
 Swayback is caused in part from a loss of muscle tone in both the back and abdominal muscles, plus a weakening and stretching of the ligaments.
 As in humans, it may be influenced by bearing young; it is sometimes seen in a broodmare that has had multiple foals.
 However, it is common in older horses whose age leads to loss of muscle tone and stretched ligaments.
 It also occurs due to overuse or injury to the muscles and ligaments from excess work or loads, or from premature work placed upon an immature animal.
-Less often, a long-backed horse that in poor condition may develop a sway at a younger age simply due to lack of exercise, particularly if kept in a stall or small pen for long periods without turnout.
+Less often, a long-backed horse that is in poor condition may develop a sway at a younger age simply due to lack of exercise, particularly if kept in a stall or small pen for long periods without turnout.
 Equines with too long a back are more prone to the condition than those with a short back, but as a longer back is also linked to smoother gaits, the trait is sometimes encouraged by selective breeding.
 It has been found to have a hereditary basis in the American Saddlebred breed, transmitted via a recessive mode of inheritance.
 Research into the genetics underlying the condition has several values beyond just the Saddlebred breed as it may "serve as a model for investigating congenital skeletal deformities in horses and other species."